nanw1103/parallel-processing-patterns/README.md

 Being aware of these patterns at an early design and implementation phase will be beneficial for performance-critical services.

-_These patterns are gathered from my development and named per my understanding.
+_These patterns are gathered from development practice and named early.
 Others may have already identified some of them with different names.
-If there's an existing reference, please let me know._
+If there's an existing reference, please create issue or PR in this repo._

 Source: [https://github.com/nanw1103/parallel-processing-patterns/blob/main/README.md](https://github.com/nanw1103/parallel-processing-patterns/blob/main/README.md)